 letters to no one is a collection of short essays, poetry and prose.
 Compiled over the last two years, it is an ongoing personal project that showcases my diverse writing style.
-The site has one social media profile and averages 55 unique visitors a month.
+The site has one social media profile (Pinterest) and averages 55 unique visitors a month.
 Readership spans across 6 continents.

 MKJ Photography is a portfolio of digital and film photography.
 I have always loved taking photos and am constantly trying to improve my craft.
 Event, portrait and travel photography.
 Images are edited with industry leading software.

 During my four month internship with ELLE Canada, I created original content for the magazine’s website, conducted photo research, edited images, wrote copy for media-based galleries and assets, and assisted with the production and search engine optimization of repurposed content.
 Below is a sampling of my work.

 “Our Top Five Pieces From The Bay’s Canadian Olympic Collection” (October 2013 ) A blog feature highlighting the official launch of the Sochi 2014 Canadian Olympic and Paralympic Team Collection from historic retailer, Hudson’s Bay.
 To read the full article, click here.

 At Free The Children, I had the opportunity to take on several creative projects outside of my account management role.
 As a contributing writer to the organization’s monthly newsletter, Voices International, I wrote about the impact Free The Children’s international development projects have on rural communities around the world.
 I was also asked to occasionally write copy for the “Top 5 This Month” section and ghostwrote for “Craig’s Corner.”

 "From the field: Girls’ Clubs continue to grow in Ecuador" (March 2013) A commentary on the success of gender empowerment programs in the rural communities of Ecuador.
 To read the full article, click here.